Written by Evi Idoghor, Creator of Letstalknationblog.com

 Some people go off social media for a week, month, or even a year, it is up to you to choose which is the best option for you.
 Social media has become a breeding ground for cyberbullying and public scrutiny.
-In order for you to deny yourself the negative impact that these apps can have on you, you have to go on a fast from time to time.
+In order for you to deny yourself the negative impact that these apps can have, you have to disengage from them periodically.

 Why is social media fast important?

 A social media fast helps you focus on your life, and what is important to you.
 People don’t want to do meaningful work these days; they want to sit at home and become insta-famous.
 But life doesn’t always work out that way.
 If you are looking to build a legacy that would outlive you, you have to do work that will last.
-If you find yourself getting depressed over what other people post, if you find yourself comparing your life with others, then the fast is for you.
+If you find yourself getting depressed over what other people post, if you find yourself comparing your life with others, then it's time to put social media aside.

 Delete the app(s), recoup, find out why you are jealous or depressed, then begin to make the necessary adjustments in your life.
 Most times people post outrageous things so they can get their 15 minutes of fame with the hopes of it leading to other opportunities .
 However, after all the excitement dies down, the world moves on to the next best thing.
-So you must not live your life for the gram, you should live your life in such a way that you have joy and happiness present in it, you are content with what you have now and are planning towards where you are going.
+So you must not live your life for the gram, you should live your life in such a way that you have joy and happiness present in it, you are content with what you have now, and are planning towards where you are going.

 Focus on what matters, build stable relationships, spend time with family and friends, serve your community.
-Then you wouldn’t need some people you don’t even know, that you probably will never meet, validating you.
+Then you wouldn’t need people you don’t even know, that you probably will never meet, validating you.